TSABM/inbre-retina/AnnotationVideoViewer/DesignDocuments/inbre-retina design doc.md

 LabelDataPresenter: Facilitates communication between the possibly unneeded label data view fields and the LabelData object which holds all relevant Label data for the file.

-LabelPopupPresenter: Facilitates communication between the label popup views user interface and its model which handles sending new data to the LabelDataModel.

 MainControlsPresenter: Facilitates communication between the main controls and master memory.
 At this time only sets the users interaction mode.
 This code may need refactoring.

 WindowMenuBarPresenter:Facilitates communication between the MenuBars view and its model.